ELPatitoLoco/ScriptedEvents-Wiki-Clone/Home.md

+# WIKI IS NOT SUPPORTED NOR UPDATED, ALL DOCUMENTATION IS NOW ACCESSED BY THE `SHELP` COMMAND IN THE SERVER CONSOLE

 # ScriptedEvents Wiki
 Welcome to the ScriptedEvents wiki!
 This wiki covers every action and every feature of ScriptedEvents, and how they can be used to make automated and semi-automated events for your server.